EvilPerfectionist/BDLOEE/README.md

 * Parameter4: The time to prepare for the cuisine.
 The type is String.
   * ***Attention***: Currently there are only three options: `"Long", "Medium", "Short"`, you must choose one of them to fill in this parameter.
 (The reason I do this is that, in my opinion, the customers would not care the exact time to prepare for the meal but pay attention to whether they need to spend a lot of time on it.)
 * Parameter5: Which country this cuisine is originated from.
 The type is String.
 The options definitely include `"Swedish", "Indian", "Chinese", "Italian"`.

+There are still something to do after you expanding the list.